Dolly Fox: Career

 Fox produced a musical showcase fundraiser at The Cutting Room in New York City featuring performances by N'Kenge, Jahzara Martin, Darryl McDaniels, Sammy Rae and the friends and Alexa Ray Joel.

 In 2019, Fox served as a judge for the Miss Alabama pageant in Birmingham.

 In June 2024, she joined the producing team for the Broadway play Dorothy Dandridge!
 The Musical.

 Personal life

-Fox married the American blues musician John Campbell in 1991.
-Her husband died in 1993.
-She has one daughter, Yolande Paris Campbell Grace.
+Fox married the American blues musician John Campbell in 1991, who died in 1993.
+From her marriage to Campbell, she has one daughter, Yolande Paris Campbell Grace.

 Fox lives in New York City.